oppia/oppia-android/Updating-Maven-Dependencies.md

 The above command ensures that the terminal points to the root directory `oppia-android` repository.
 Note that if you have configured a different path to the `oppia-android` repository then you should modify the above command accordingly ( `cd ~/<path to your oppia-android repo>` ).

 #### Running `GenerateMavenDependenciesList.kt` script
-After the terminal points to the Oppia-android repository, run the bazel run command to execute the Kotlin script -
+After the terminal points to the Oppia-android repository, run the bazel run command to execute the Kotlin script.
 ```
 bazel run //scripts:generate_maven_dependencies_list -- $(pwd) third_party/maven_install.json scripts/assets/maven_dependencies.textproto scripts/assets/maven_dependencies.pb
 ```

 ## Handling Exception: `Too few arguments passed`
-If after running the script the exception message says: **Too few arguments passed**, then please ensure that you copied the command correctly from [here](https://github.com/oppia/oppia-android/wiki/Updating-Maven-Dependencies/_edit#running-generatemavendependencieslistkt-script).
+If after running the script the exception message says: **Too few arguments passed**, then please ensure that you copied the command correctly from [here](https://github.com/oppia/oppia-android/wiki/Updating-Maven-Dependencies#running-generatemavendependencieslistkt-script).
-The scripts exccepts 4 parameters to be passed to run successfully:
+The script accepts 4 parameters to be passed to run successfully:
 1. **_path_to_directory_root_**: directory path to the root of the Oppia Android repository, e.g - `home/<username>/opensource/oppia-android`
 2. **_path_to_maven_install_json_**: relative path to the maven_install.json file, e.g - `third_party/maven_install.json`
 3. **_path_to_maven_dependencies_textproto_**: relative path to the maven_dependencies.textproto, e.g - `scripts/assets/maven_dependencies.textproto`